 And I couldn’t resist including this personal favorite…

 Like these fish books?
-Find even more engaging book lists for kids with more than 100 book-themed reading lists!
+Find even more engaging book lists for kids on Mommy Evolution!

 AQUARIUMS Unit STUDY

-In addition to offering recommendations of fish books for children that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class aquarium unit study resources!
+In addition to offering recommendations of fish books for children that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class unit study resources about aquariums!
 Some of these resources may contain affiliate links.

 - Fish Theme Preschool Classroom Lesson Plans